50 Signs of Good Therapy

 13. Your counselor has also experienced being in therapy.
 Many counselors choose this field because they’ve had positive therapy experiences themselves, and they want to do the same for others.
 For those who have not experienced therapy prior to entering a counselor education program, most curricula require counseling students to participate in therapy, even if briefly so.
 This allows therapists to understand therapy from the client’s perspective.

 14. You receive a packet, commonly called intake forms or informed consent, to complete before or with your first appointment.
-This packet should explain how therapy with your counselor works, what your rights are as a client, the fee schedule, insurance information, privacy information, etc. Your therapist should also answer any questions about this packet to your full satisfaction.
+This packet should explain how therapy with your counselor works, what your rights are as a client, the fee schedule, insurance information, privacy information, and more.
+Your therapist should also answer any questions about this packet to your full satisfaction.

 15. Your counselor explains to you that therapy is always your choice.
-He should make you feel comfortable with the choice to discontinue therapy or to choose another therapist.
+They should make you feel comfortable with the choice to discontinue therapy or to choose another therapist.
 Some people decide to leave therapy before the counselor thinks it is healthy to do so, and your therapist is obligated to express any concern if you opt to discontinue therapy before the therapy has been “completed.”
 However, this concern should not make you feel as if you don’t have the choice to leave.

 16. Your counselor maintains your confidentiality at all times.
 While there are some occasions when it’s necessary for a counselor to break confidentiality, these are typically outlined very carefully in the state’s or other municipality’s legal and ethical guidelines for counselors.
 Though the guidelines vary depending on where you live, generally speaking, a counselor can divulge the contents of a therapy session or sessions if the client or another person appears to be in imminent danger, or if the court requires information for a legal proceeding.
-You may want to check your own local and/or state guidelines.
+You may want to check your own local and state guidelines.

 17. Your counselor maintains the confidentiality of other clients as well.
-While your counselor may tell you anecdotal stories of other people’s experiences with counseling if there is a therapeutic value to you, she should never reveal the identities of other clients or give you any information that would allow you to identify them.
+While your counselor may tell you anecdotal stories of other people’s experiences with counseling if there is a therapeutic value to you, they should never reveal the identities of other clients or give you any information that would allow you to identify them.

-18. Your therapist responds openly and honestly to any questions you may have about complaints filed with their licensing board.
+18. Your therapist responds openly and honestly to any questions you may have about complaints filed with the licensing board.
 We recommend that you always check with the licensing board to make sure your therapist’s license is current and that there are no unresolved issues.

-Communication and client focus
+Communication and Client Focus

 Effective communication and the relationship between you and your counselor are probably the most important and indicative factors in whether or not your therapy will be successful.
 While everyone has different communication styles, it is the counselor’s role to be clear throughout the counseling process.
 A key part of effective communication is the focus of the counselor—which should always be on you.
 The foundation for good therapy exists when:

-20. Your counselor regularly checks your progress against your goals and helps you to understand where you are, and where you may still need to go.
+20. Your counselor regularly checks your progress against your goals and helps you to understand where you are and where you may still need to go.

 23. Your counselor helps you to see your own role in your level of happiness and recognizes that, while some people in your life may influence you negatively, blame is a destructive force and cannot be part of healthy choices.

-Empathy and the therapeutic relationship
+Empathy and the Therapeutic Relationship

 Empathy is what helps build a relationship with your therapist.
 And your relationship with the therapist is key to the success of therapy itself.
-Without a strong relationship, the therapist has little chance of genuinely helping the client work through his or her difficulties, and the client has an equally low chance of progressing.
+Without a strong relationship, the therapist has little chance of genuinely helping the client work through difficulties, and the client has an equally low chance of progressing.

-28. Your counselor maintains a professional relationship with you at all times.
-Her demeanor could be friendly, but she never depicts your relationship as a friendship.
+28. Your counselor maintains a professional relationship with you at all times.Their demeanor could be friendly, but they never depict your relationship as a friendship.

 29. Your therapist treats you as a “whole person,” an equal who is not defined by your issues, and does not make negative judgments about you.
 You feel genuine care and concern from your therapist.
 One of the hallmarks of good therapy is known as unconditional positive regard.
-This is an idea that is taught in counseling programs across the country, and maintains that the therapist should see clients in a positive light regardless of any behavior, lifestyle, or other issues.
+This is an idea that is taught in counseling programs across the country; it maintains that the therapist should see clients in a positive light regardless of any behavior, lifestyle, or other issues.

 31. Your therapist knows you well enough to understand any physical boundary issues you may have and does not “move into your space” or touch you without asking if it’s okay with you.